Dubai Visa Status Check

 Travelers from the following countries can enter Dubai and any other emirate in the United Arab Emirates without a UAE visa, so they don't need a Dubai transit Visa for Indians:

-No. Passport holders can't extend the Dubai transit visa or renew it.
+No. Passport holders can't extend or renew their Dubai transit visa.

 Nationals from the following countries can apply for a Dubai Visa On Arrival: